Belle de Boskoop Apple

 A favorite all purpose apple; large greenish-yellow fruit with a red blush; apples are high maintenance, and need a second pollinator; the perfect combination of accent and fruit tree, ideal for home landscapes, needs well-drained soil and full sun

-Belle de Boskoop Apple is a small tree that is commonly grown for its edible qualities.
+Belle de Boskoop Apple is a small tree that is typically grown for its edible qualities.
 It produces large chartreuse round apples (which are botanically known as 'pomes') with a red blush and white flesh which are usually ready for picking from mid to late fall.
 The apples have a tart taste and a firm texture.

 The apples are most often used in the following ways: